- Metrology concepts

 Practical experiment theory

-Most accurate piece of voltage source/measurement gear I have up to this date is old repaired Keithley 2001 7½-digit DMM, later calibrated by Tektronix in February 2014, 2 years ago.
+Most accurate piece of voltage source/measurement gear I had during this experiment timeframe was old repaired Keithley 2001 7½-digit DMM, later calibrated by Tektronix in February 2014.
 Uncertainty of Tektronix calibration facility for 10V in Taiwan is ± 20 ppm.
 This accuracy level is not suitable for proper HP 3458A calibration.
-Even if my 2001 still stay precisely spot on it’s calibration, it’s own readings accuracy is 7+4ppm for 24 hours, with ADC’s linearity 2 ppm max.
+Even if my 2001 still stay precisely spot on with calibration, it’s own readings accuracy is 7+4ppm for 24 hours, with ADC’s linearity 2 ppm max.

 Idea is simple: get absolute voltage output of LTZ module, using Fluke 732B and calibrated HP 3458A as null-meter.
 This will allow to get voltage reading with 2ppm accuracy.
 Second step would be sending this LTZ module overseas using airmail to here.